Off-grid camping is very popular, but most RVers want all the comforts of home when boondocking, including running the air conditioner in hot weather.

 The average RV air conditioner will require around a 700 to 800-amp-hour battery bank to run the unit for a few hours after dark when the solar panels are not actively replenishing the charge.

-Batteries for RV solar systems should be lithium-ion, which can’t be overcharged and provides better performance over lead-acid batteries.
+Batteries for RV solar systems should be lithium-ion, which can’t be overcharged and provides better performance than lead-acid batteries.
 Lithium-ion batteries cost more, but they are safer, more efficient, and lighter, which offsets the investment.

 A critical element of an RV solar power setup is the charge controller.
 A charge controller regulates the speed and level of power running to the battery bank to prevent overcharging.